osulpis/academic-kickstart/content/project/Cold-water CO2 systems/index.md

 {{< figure src="" title="Mission plan for the leg3b of the Arcticnet 2016 expedition, on the CCGS Amundsen." >}}

 ![png](./amundsen.png)
 {{< figure src="" title="CCGS Amundsen icebreaker.
-Named after the Norwegian explorer who, a century ago, became the first person to cross the North-West passage AND the first person to reach the SOuth Pole." >}}
+Named after the Norwegian explorer who, a century ago, became the first person to cross the North-West passage AND the first person to reach the South Pole." >}}

 ![jpg](./Olivier.jpg)
 {{< figure src="" title="Me before the helicopter took off." >}}